Shawn Rhoads, PhD

 About Me

 Dr. Rhoads is an Assistant Professor of Psychiatry and Neuroscience at the Icahn School of Medicine at Mount Sinai.
 He earned his baccalaureate degree from the University of Southern California and Ph.D. from Georgetown University.
 As the Principal Investigator of the Social Interaction & Neural Computation Laboratory (SINC Lab), his research program has two primary goals.
-The first is to achieve a mechanistic understanding of the factors that improve or impair the well-being of the self and others across multiple levels of analysis (e.g., neurobiological, cognitive, behavioral, interpersonal, societal).
+The first is to establish a comprehensive framework for understanding factors that improve or impair the well-being of the self and others across multiple levels of analysis (e.g., neurobiological, cognitive, behavioral, interpersonal, societal).
 The second is to translate this understanding for direct application in medicine and policy.

 Language